 exposed α-subunits.
 Microtubules display a highly dynamic structure due to their ability to polymerize or depolymerize rapidly from

 end-to-end, two counteracting processes that are both regulated by the binding of GTP.
 The ability of microtubules to maintain highly dynamic

 polymerization patterns is vital for the cell's ability to adapt its spatial arrangements in response to different environmental conditions,

 and to execute mechanical work.
 A characteristic feature of microtubules is that they never reach a steady-state length and thus remain constantly

 in the process of elongation (polymerization) or shrinkage (depolymerization), a phenomenon known as dynamic instability

 (Desai A et al, 1997; Conde C et al, 2009).
-In the Cell Atlas, several substructures of the microtubule cytoskeleton are classified; the cytokinetic bridge, microtubule ends, midbody, midbody ring and the mitotic spindle (Figure 3).
+In the Cell Atlas, several substructures of the microtubule cytoskeleton are classified; microtubule ends, cleavage furrow, cytokinetic bridge, midbody, midbody ring, and mitotic spindle (Figure 3).

 Figure 3.
 Examples of the substructures of the microtubules.

 Midbody ring: APC2 is localized to the midbody ring (detected in U-2 OS cells).